Corbin Carroll Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings (2022)

-- Kershaw gets the call to start for the Dodgers, his first of the season.
+- Syndergaard gets the call to start for the Dodgers, his first this season.

-- When he last appeared on Thursday, Oct.
-13, the 35-year-old left-hander started the game and went five innings against the San Diego Padres.
+- In his last appearance on Friday, Nov.
+4, the 30-year-old right-hander started the game and went three innings against the Houston Astros.

 © 2023 Data Skrive.
 All rights reserved.